 But it’s not ideal for heavy weights or equipment, as those can leave dents over time.
 And it’s not glued down, so it may not work for intense workouts.

-7/8ths or 1 inch foam tiles are usually used in gyms.
+7/8ths (like these Judo mats) or 1-inch foam tiles are usually used in gyms.

 Types of Artificial Turf for Gyms